Ascertaining the Uncertainty Relations via Quantum Correlations

 The uncertainty principle lies at the heart of quantum mechanics and is one of the most fundamental features which distinguish it from the classical mechanics.
 The original form, $p_1q_1\sim h$, stems from a heuristic discussion of Heisenberg on Compton scattering \cite{Heisenberg-o} where $p_1$, $q_1$ are the determinable precisions of position and momentum, $h$ is the Planck constant.
 A generalization to arbitrary pairs of observables is $ \Delta {A} \Delta {B} \geq |\langle [A,B] \rangle|/2 $, where the standard deviation is $\Delta {X} = (\langle X^2\rangle - \langle X \rangle^2)^{1/2}$, $X =A\ \text{or}\ B$, $\langle \cdots \rangle$ stands for expectation value, and the commutator is defined as $[A,B] \equiv AB - BA$.
 This is the usually called Heisenberg-Robertson uncertainty relation \cite{Robertson}.
 A more stronger version is the Robertson-Schr\"odinger uncertainty relation \cite{Schrodinger} which takes the form of $(\Delta {A})^2 (\Delta {B})^2 \geq (\langle \{A, B\} \rangle/2 - \langle A \rangle \langle B \rangle )^2 + |\langle [A, B] \rangle|^2/4 $ where the anticommutator is defined as $\{A,B\} \equiv AB + BA$.

-Note that in the form involving standard deviation, the uncertainty relation represents the property of the ensemble of arbitrary quantum state in Hilbert space and does not concern with the specific measure in measurement.
+Note that in the form involving standard deviations, the uncertainty relation represents the property of the ensemble of arbitrary quantum state in Hilbert space and does not concern with the specific measurements.
 Thus such uncertainty relation is not related to the precision of measurement on one observable and the disturbance to its conjugate.